code-pushup/cli/packages/cli/README.md

 The CLI argument `--no-progress` is used to get better debugging experience in the console, as the progress bar can interfere with debugging logs.

 The categories are empty for now.
-But under the audit listing you can see your plugin title `My plugin` it's listed audit `My audit` and the resulting value `0`.
+But under the audit listing you can see your plugin title `My plugin`, it's listed audit `My audit` and the resulting value `0`.

 ### Plugin Runner